singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 How many subsets of a set are there?
 When we generate a subset, each element has the "choice" of either being in there or not.
 That  is, for the first element, there are two choices: it is either in the set or it is not.
 For the second, there are two, etc. So, doing {2  *  2  *  . . .  } n times gives us 2ⁿ subsets.

 Assuming that we're going to be returning a list of subsets, then our best case time is actually the total number of elements across all of those subsets.
-There are 2ⁿ subsets and each of the n elements will be contained in half of the subsets (which 2⁽ⁿ⁻¹⁾ subsets).Therefore, the total number of elements across all of those subsets is n  *  2⁽ⁿ⁻¹⁾.
+There are 2ⁿ subsets and each of the n elements will be contained in half of the subsets (which 2⁽ⁿ⁻¹⁾ subsets).
+Therefore, the total number of elements across all of those subsets is n * 2⁽ⁿ⁻¹⁾.

 We will not be able to beat O(n2ⁿ) in space or time complexity.